Learn what hearty foods to use for winter chicken feed that will help your backyard flock get through the biting cold of a frigid weather.

 Fall is the best time to stock up on winter squash while it’s cheap and abundant.
 This time of year literal tons of squash gets thrown out or left to rot in fields.
 If you ask around at local farms and markets, you might be able to get squash for free or at least big discounts.

-When we feed squash and pumpkins to the flock we break it up into hand sized pieces and toss it into the chicken run.
+When we feed squash and pumpkins from the chicken garden to the flock we break it up into hand sized pieces and toss it into the chicken run.
 The chickens eat everything but the rind, even the seeds!
 Pumpkins and squash can store for months in a cool dry place, so stock up now and you can treat your flock all winter long.

 Caring for chickens in winter is certainly a challenge, but we hope these hearty winter foods for chickens will make it a little easier on you and your flock.
 Treat your flock this winter, and don’t forget to treat your self too!
 Winter is the perfect time to get cozy, eat well, and take good care of yourself.